svgdotjs/svg.js/README.md

 # Svg.js

-Svg.js is a small JavaScript library for manipulating SVG.
+Svg.js is a lightweight (2k gzipped) library for manipulating SVG.

-Have a look at [svgjs.com](http://svgjs.com) for a examples.

 Svg.js is licensed under the terms of the MIT License.